- 1.Step 1: Set your restaurant marketing objectives and goals

 As such, you need a well-thought-out marketing plan that ensures:

-• You control how customers see you: Don’t leave it up to chance.
+- You control how customers see you: Don’t leave it up to chance.
 Think about your brand identity and what you want your restaurant to be when creating a marketing plan for a new restaurant.
+Your decisions here will impact how you present yourself in your email, text blast, and social media campaigns, along with all of your other marketing initiatives.

 The promotion strategy for your restaurant opening should start long before you open your doors to the public.
 Let’s look at the 7 key aspects of your new restaurant marketing plan.